 Does Jewish poverty exist?

-There are also 104,000 “near poor” living in Jewish households in the eight-county New York area, who have incomes only marginally above the poverty line.
-This makes a total of 348,000 poor and near-poor people in Jewish households in the New York area.
+Yes.
+Due to popular stereotypes, many people think that Jewish poverty is an oxymoron; however, there are 333,000 Jewish people in the New York City area who live in poor households.
+There are also 174,000 “near poor” living in Jewish households in the eight-county New York area, who have incomes only marginally above the poverty line.
+This makes a total of 507,000 poor and near-poor people in Jewish households in the New York area.

 Compared to the whole of New York City’s population living in poverty, what does Jewish poverty look like in New York City?